ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 ### S3

+- Recommended best practice is to encrypt everything in s3.
+These rules require encryption at rest and in transit.
     - Requires all S3 Uploads to use Encryption at Rest.
     - Denies non-TLS S3 Requests
 - Requires MFA When Deleting Objects
-- Recommended best practice is to encrypt everything in s3.
-These rules require encryption at rest and in transit.
+- Denies the creation of publicly facing [Access Points](https://aws.amazon.com/s3/features/access-points/).

 ### AWS Shield